Fishers Filming Fishers Competition

 What if you don’t come home.

-The SeSAFE project commenced in 2018 funded by the FRDC and the Australian fishing and aquaculture industry.
+The SeSAFE project commenced in 2018 funded by the Fisheries Research and Development Corporation (FRDC), the Australian fishing and aquaculture industry, and the Australian Maritime Safety Authority (AMSA).
 The goal of this initiative is to raise awareness and improve safety performance in the fishing and aquaculture industry Australia wide.

 The average number of fatalities of commercial fishers per year on Australian waters.